 So all of this got us thinking.
 How many businesses out there are still using old fashioned accounting systems, the equivalent of using the abacus when calculators became the latest gadget.
 Do people still use facsimiles to send documents?
 Are we locked to the desk with stand-alone PCs rather than laptops or tablets?

-Times have rapidly moved on and maybe now is the time to look at how your organisation works.
-If you’re stuck doing the same thing in the same way but don’t like where it’s taking you, you can be assured, unless you change, your final destination remains set.
+Times have and are constantly rapidly moving on and maybe now is the time to look at how your organisation works.
+If you’re stuck doing the same thing in the same way you have for years but don’t like where it’s taking you, you can be assured, unless you change, your final destination remains set.

-Much as technology continues to rapidly move on, so must you engage new ideas (and the hardware if you still use the abacus!) here’s some food for thought to boost that workplace productivity level and change your destiny!
+Much as technology continues to rapidly move on, so must you engage new ideas (and the hardware if you still use the abacus!) or call them habits, or even Leadership.
+Here’s some food for thought to boost that workplace productivity level and change your destiny!